Q: What are the vision and mission of Dr. Phillips Center?

 Q: Who and how does the Dr. Phillips Center operate?

-Under the leadership of a board of directors, the Dr. Phillips Center team is responsible for the capital, endowment and annual fundraising campaigns; community engagement; education initiatives; along with facility and program operations.
+Under the leadership of a board of directors, the Dr. Phillips Center team is responsible for the capital, endowment, planned giving and annual fundraising campaigns; community engagement; education initiatives; along with facility and program operations.

 Q: Is the Dr. Phillips Center used for more than just performances?